 We love the house system!
-We love the culture of togetherness that it brings to our school, with students of all ages interacting daily, informally mentoring one another and forming lasting friendships.
-Scott and Lisa Lesley, parents
+We love the culture of togetherness that it brings to our school, with students of all ages interacting daily, informally mentoring one another and forming lasting friendships. -Academy Parents

 While traditionally a key piece of English schools (especially English boarding schools), the house system has also come to be a common aspect of school culture in many classical Christian schools.